|

 and loan amount for a VA loan, based on an approved

+appraisal.
 Certificate Of Title - A

 statement provided by an abstract company, title company,